souzzdev/souzzdev/README.md

 </h1>

 <p align="justify">
-    Systems Development student at ETEC, focusing on programming languages such as C++, Python, and Java.
+    Systems Development student at ETEC, focusing on programming languages such as C, C++, Python, and Java.
     In addition to academic studies, I take a self-taught approach to improve my technical skills and explore new technologies and frameworks.
     I have hands-on experience in programming, systems analysis, and databases, particularly with MySQL, applying these skills to both academic and personal projects.
     My main interest is in software development, with a strong inclination to specialize in backend and build robust, scalable systems.